Viasat/halite/doc/halite/halite_err-id-reference.md

 #### Error message template:

-> Argument to first is always empty
+> Argument to first is empty

 #### Produced by operators: